gtiosclub/rails-site/public/assets/calculator/part3-3ddb096e2c8d1ba3049df934d24ed7b8f5bc19865da3c4d1206f989dc7d4ae76.md

 This is what I ended up with, but beauty is in the eye of the beholder.
 As long as you have something that looks good to you, then we can move on.

 ### ⌘C ⌘V
 Remember those copy/paste muscles I mentioned?
 Now it's time to break those out. **⌘C** the button and **⌘V** is right back onto the view.
 Make sure it's snug with the other button, pixel perfect.
-Xcode doesn't give us any favors here, because itss auto-guides assume you want some sort of padding.
+Xcode doesn't give us any favors here, because its auto-guides assume you want some sort of padding.

 <p align="center"> <img src="/assets/calculator/P3/screenshot8.gif" height="191px" align="center"> </p>